-These Examination and Study Regulations apply to the master's degree course Architecture at UAS Wismar.
-UAS Wismar's Framework Examination Regulations shall be applied directly for all matters not covered by these Examination and Study Regulations.
+- (1) These Examination and Study Regulations apply to the master's degree course Architectural Lighting Design at UAS Wismar.
+UAS Wismar's Framework Examination Regulations shall be applied directly for all matters not covered by these Examination and Study Regulations. - (2) The master's examination determines whether the candidate has gained a sufficient overview of the interrelationships of his/her subject area, has the ability to apply academic methods and knowledge and has gained the sufficient fundamental subject knowledge for the transfer to the professional world.